 A charismatic American sprinter whose blistering speed and showmanship have redefined modern track and field, owning the 200-meter distance.

-Noah Lyles doesn't just run; he performs.
-With a personal best of 19.31 seconds, he holds the American record in the 200 meters, a time that places him among the fastest humans in history.
-His career is a masterclass in peaking on the biggest stages, securing Olympic gold and an impressive collection of World Championship titles.
-But Lyles's impact extends beyond the clock.
-He brings a boxer's swagger and a entertainer's flair to the track, understanding that athletics is also a spectacle.
+Noah Lyles holds the American record in the 200 meters at 19.31 seconds.
+He secured Olympic gold and an impressive collection of World Championship titles.
+He brings a boxer's swagger and an entertainer's flair to the track, understanding athletics as spectacle.
 He speaks openly about mental health, designs his own race-day kits, and aims to make track cool for a new audience.
-In an era where sprinters often specialize, Lyles has repeatedly proven his dominance in both the 100m and 200m, cementing his status as the face of his sport and a athlete determined to leave a cultural mark as deep as his footprints in the lanes.
+Lyles has repeatedly proven his dominance in both the 100m and 200m, making him the face of his sport and an athlete determined to leave cultural footprints as deep as those in the lanes.

 1997–2012